patilvijay23/llm-erav5/s9/README.md

   - Loss before boundary mask: **6.237519**
   - Loss after boundary mask: **6.237935**
   - Contributors: **14 -> 13**
-  - The loss can move either direction.
-The correctness criterion is that the artificial cross-document target no longer contributes.
+  - The masked boundary token happened to have loss `6.232126`, slightly below the original mean, so removing it makes the remaining mean increase slightly; the important point is that the artificial cross-document prediction no longer contributes.
 5. **Perplexity sanity check**
   - Untrained CE: **6.238752 nats**
   - Untrained perplexity: **512.22**